bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

     * Initiate breakout rooms
     * Lock down viewers

-The development goal is that the HTML5 client will reach feature parity with the Flash client, giving BigBlueButton a very broad platform choices for clients.

-## User Interface Design
+## User Interface

-The user experience of the HTML5 client should work well for both desktop and mobile clients.
-As the first release of the HTML5 is targeting mobile users, the design should present a consistent and familiar mobile interface.
-Here's an example view.
+While we are targeting the first release of the HTML5 client for mobile users, we have designed its interface (UI) for both desktop and mobile clients.

 <br>
 <center>